-Lisa D. Long is a choreographer, dancer, educator and licensed massage therapist.
+Lisa D. Long is a choreographer, dancer, author, educator, and licensed massage therapist.
 For over a deade she danced professionally, first for Dallas Black Dance Theatre, and next was a principal dancer with Dance Kaleidoscope, under the artistic direction of David Hochoy, for eight years.
 She has created roles in works by Donald Byrd, Kevin Iega Jeff, George Faison, Chuck Davis, and Jin Xing and has performed works by Talley Beatty, Andre George, Donald McKayle, Ricardo Melendez, Milton Meyers, Cleo Parker Robinson, and Dereque Whitters.

 Lisa’s concert choreography has been produced at: Chartres Cathedral and Grail Haven, France, Segerstrom Center, Highways Performance Space CA, DUMBO Dance Festival and SoloDuo Festivals NYC, Jacksonville Dance Theatre, and Oregon Shakespeare Festival.
 Her piece, “Into the Rose” was the first dance allowed to be presented within the labyrinth at Chartres Cathedral and is being further presented in labyrinths around the globe.
 In 2012 her choreography for Chevrolet won fourth place in MOFILM's Las Vegas competition.
 Backstage described her work as “imaginative and inspired.”